TimGrt/Ansible-Workshop-Exercises/docs/day1/ansible-core/ansible-core-playbook.md

 !!! tip
     Most Ansible modules are idempotent, so it is relatively easy to ensure this is true.

-### Step 2 - Creating a Directory Structure and File for your Playbook
+### Step 2 - Directory Structure and files for your Playbook

 Enough theory, it’s time to create your first Ansible playbook.
 In this lab you create a playbook to set up an Apache web server in three steps: